Lanham, Maryland

-Lanham is an unincorporated community and census-designated place in Prince George's County, Maryland.
-As of the 2020 United States Census it had a population of 11,282.
+Lanham is an unincorporated community and census-designated place in Prince George's County, Maryland, United States.
+As of the 2020 United States census, it has a population of 11,282.
 The New Carrollton station (the terminus of the Washington Metro's Orange Line) as well as an Amtrak station are across the Capital Beltway in New Carrollton, Maryland.
 Doctors Community Hospital is located in Lanham.

 History

 The Thomas J. Calloway House was listed on the National Register of Historic Places in 2005.

 Geography

 According to the U.S. Census Bureau, Lanham has a total area of 9.2 sqkm, of which 9.1 sqkm is land and 0.05 sqkm, or 0.54%, is water.

 Government and infrastructure

 Prince George's County Police Department District 2 Station in Brock Hall CDP, with a Bowie postal address, serves the community.

 The U.S. Postal Service operates the Lanham Seabrook Post Office in Lanham CDP.